offfahad/human-face-sketch-to-real/README.md

 ![sir-zafar-results](https://github.com/offfahad/human-face-sketch-to-real/assets/19569802/681a68bb-f8c8-4fd6-90e9-1bcb73683315)

 ## How To Run
-- First run the backend in PyCharm with trained model by getting it from me.
+- First run the Backend in PyCharm with Trained Model by getting it from me.
-- Then you will get your machine ip address on which your model is currently running.
+- Then you will get your Machine IP Address on which your Model is currently running.
-- Now add this ip address in to Flutter application so your frontend can talk to backend.
+- Now add this IP Address in to Flutter application so your frontend can talk to backend.

 ## Credits
 - I took the model architecture concept from this paper named as "Image-To-Image Translation With Conditional Generative Adversarial Neural Networks" from https://arxiv.org/abs/1611.07004 because they have provided a commom framework you just have to change the dataset.
--  I trained my model on Google Colab around for 3 months just on training phase due to limited GPU computing units even on the premium subscription.
+-  I trained my model on Google Colab Pro around for 3 months just on training phase due to limited GPU computing units even on the premium subscription.
 -  The frontend was also very time taking task due to drawing concepts.
 -  If you need the full trained model and dataset which is used in my project you can buy from me for 100$.
 -  Gmail: mughalfahad544@gmail.com